ClaraR93/paddle-adventures/README.md

 - *Font Awesome icons in explore page:*

 - On the 30th May 2023, the Font Awesome website was temporarily down, resulting in non-visible font awesome icons across the site.
 The video icon on the Explore page didn't have any text accompanying it, so if the user found themselves on this page if Font Awesome was down, the external links to videos wouldn't be visible to the user.
 This would result in limited user experience and navigation on the page.
-As a quick fix, I added a short description next to the video icon, 'Watch on Youtube, allowing users to be able to still navigate to youtube if font awesome is down.
+As a quick fix, I added a short description next to the video icon, 'Watch on Youtube', allowing users to be able to continue to navigate to youtube if font awesome is down.

 - Furthermore, I went over all font awesome icons on each page and enclosed the external links around both the icon and adjacent description, keeping a consistent theme across the website.